georgekimaru/nodejs-express-mysql-DAP/README.md

 <h2> Software Development(Mobile, Web & Desktop) challenge </h2>

 Build a simple CRUD application using ExpressJS and MYSQL.
-Submit your solution by sending us a link to your github repo.
-Include an exported database in your project directory for testing.
+Includes an exported database in your project directory for testing.